railwayapp/docs/src/docs/deploy/deployments.md

 <PriorityBoardingBanner />

 Railway's infrastructure spans multiple regions across the globe.
-This allows you to deploy your applications closer to your users no matter where they are located.
+This allows you to deploy your applications closer to your users no matter where they are located. **This feature is only available to Pro plan workspaces.**

  Consider factors like compliance needs and proximity to your users when choosing a region.